 The event includes a silent auction at 4 p.m., a barbecue at 5 p.m., the live auction at 7 p.m., followed by music by the Dune Dogs and Raygun Ruby.
 See more here.

 Visual art is a new side she discovered in 2001 when she traveled to Kansas City, Missouri, to help with her sister-in-law who was ailing.
 One of Dodd’s duties was to entertain her niece.

 “We started doing silly art projects,” Dodd said, and, boom–a new creative avenue was born.

 Dodd’s creations, from a trove of items she has collected over the years, fill her Ocracoke home in an eruption of colors and textures that practically blind a visitor’s eyes.

 “I love to take pieces of the past and put them together for something new,” she says about these amalgams of antlers, clocks (none of which work), old dolls, skulls, pieces of old jewelry, toys, pottery shards, beads, even items from around the world.

 “I get such a sense of satisfaction,” she says.
 “I can’t paint at all.”

-The items in her works are impossible to catalog, but many have such a riot of items they invite extended study and reflection.
+The items in her works are impossible to catalog; most include such a riot of objects they invite extended study and reflection.

 Mexican Day of the Dead images figure frequently in her work.